zlo120/IBudget/README.md

-# IBudgetter
+# IBudget

-Welcome to the documentation for IBudgetter.
-This document provides an overview of the API calls available for interacting with the backend of IBudgetter.
+Welcome to the documentation for IBudget.
+This document provides an overview of the API calls available for interacting with the backend of IBudget.

 ## API Calls

 ## Entity Framework Commands

 - **Install EFCore in CLI:** `dotnet tool install --global dotnet-ef`
-- **Create migration:** `dotnet-ef migrations add MyMigration --context Context --project Infrastructure`
+- **Create migration:** `dotnet-ef migrations add MyMigration --context Context --project IBudget.Infrastructure`
-- **Update db:** `dotnet-ef database update --context Context --project Infrastructure`
+- **Update db:** `dotnet-ef database update --context Context --project IBudget.Infrastructure`